As I was eating dinner by myself tonight (Jason was at church), I was thinking that I dislike eating by myself.

 So where is your heart?
 “For where your treasure is, there your heart will be also.”
 Matthew 6:21

 I love building memories with my hubby, family, and friends above anything else because I'm a sentimental at heart.
-I'm so blessed to be married to Jason, who is my best friend and my rock, and we have a precious little baby boy and a newborn baby boy who keep our hands full and fill our hearts with joy!
+I'm so blessed to be married to Jason, who is my best friend and my rock, and we have two happy and very active young boys and a newborn baby girl who keep our hands full and fill our hearts with joy!
 I tend to have an addictive personality and my hubby calls me a jeongkie, but I do my best to be a responsible individual!